 SLEEPS 3 TWO BEDROOMS - DOUBLE AND A SINGLE

-(M2): Typically suitable for a person with restricted walking ability and for those that may need to use a wheelchair some of the time and can negotiate a maximum of three steps.
+This property is suitable for a person with restricted walking ability and for those that may need to use a wheelchair some of the time and can negotiate a maximum of three steps.

 Situated within easy walking distance to the town centre shops, bus station, theatre and easy walking down to the beach, this superb ground floor property lies peacefully tucked away at the rear of Deepdene House, a small bed and breakfast.

 Available all year, Foxgloves has off-road parking and private access.
 The property is decorated and furnished to a high standard throughout and is a perfect base for exploring this wonderful stretch of coastline and countryside.
 Being Level 2 in Visit England’s Mobility Scheme, it has the added bonus of being suitable for those less able.
 A pet is also welcome, another bonus for many.
 Full gas central heating.

 - Entrance into spacious open plan lounge, kitchen and dining area which suits a small family or couple.
 Two bedrooms: one with a double and the other with a single.
 Shower room with shower wash basin and WC.
 At the rear down three wide steps is an enchanting enclosed courtyard area with grape vines overlooking the patio, perfect for dining alfresco.